 Of course not.
 The same then should be true for feeling sorry for yourself.
 Stop.
 Let go and live on.

-#2 Realize you are not alone.
+Realize that you are not alone

 As life would have it, you are not the first and won’t be the last to experience what you are facing.